-The collegiate system at Oxford and Cambridge can be quite confusing and many applicants find the process of choosing a college pretty difficult.
-Rumours abound as to which college will give you the best possible chance of getting in, which has the best food and which the best college talking points.
-In reality choosing a college is the fun bit of the applications process.
-You can look around all the beautiful buildings and picture yourself lounging around on the grass – if you’re allowed to tread on it – or, more likely, in the library, frantically trying to cram as much as you can before your next task.
-But to point you in the right direction to make a good choice, read our helpful guide to choosing your Oxbridge college.
+Navigating the many colleges to pick from at Oxford and Cambridge can be confusing at first.
+Especially since so many of them seem to have esoteric or similar names!
+And, if you get the chance to visit the university on an open day, you would be forgiven for suggesting that the various quads, chapels and dining halls are actually much of a muchness.
+To add to that, rumours abound as to which college will give you the best possible chance of getting in, which has the best food and which the best college talking points.
+In reality, choosing a college is the fun bit of the application process.
+You can look around all the beautiful buildings and picture yourself lounging around on the grass – if you’re allowed to tread on it… But to point you in the right direction, read our helpful guide to choosing your Oxbridge college

 If all this seems a little too much and you’re just keen to get down to learning about your subject, rather than picking the college with the prettiest stained-glassed windows, you could think about putting in an Open Application.
-You’ll be allocated by a computer to one of the colleges, which will then invite you up for interview there.
+You’ll be allocated automatically to a college based on the number of applications it has received.
 It won’t necessarily increase your chances, and you certainly won’t be able to call up Oxbridge and ask for another choice, but it will let you get on with the other, arguably more important, parts of the application.

 At Oxbridge Applications, we rely on application statistics to draw insights about the level of competition at each college for the various courses.
 This is about comparing direct success rates but also considering whether colleges utilise the pooling system to top up or allocate their candidates.
 We are very happy to advise on the statistical side of your choice as this can get a bit confusing.